MIRROR: A Multi-Agent Framework with Iterative Adaptive Revision and Hierarchical Retrieval for Optimization Modeling in Operations Research: Methodology

 To enable end-to-end automated modeling from natural language problem descriptions to executable optimization programs, we design a multi-agent framework composed of specialized agents operating in coordination.
-We denote the space of natural language optimization tasks by $\mathcal{T}$, where each $t \in \mathcal{T}$ represents a complete problem statement.
-The unified exemplar library used in the hierarchical retrieval-augmented generation mechanism is defined as $\mathcal{L}$.
-For each task $t$, the retrieval process yields a task-specific candidate set $\mathcal{R}_t \subseteq \mathcal{L}$, from which relevant modeling and solver code exemplars are selected.
-The framework comprises two phases: the Generation Phase, responsible for initial solution construction, and the IAR Phase, which handles iterative error correction.
+The entire workflow is divided into generation and revision stages.